Sun Jian: Later life

 In 191, Yuan Shu sent Sun Jian to attack Liu Biao, the Governor of Jing Province (荆州; covering present-day Hubei and Hunan).
 He defeated Liu Biao's forces led by Huang Zu and pursued the enemy across the Han River to Xiangyang.
 While he was travelling alone through Xianshan (峴山), Huang Zu's troops ambushed him and shot him to death with arrows.
 The Record of Heroes (英雄記) by Wang Can, however, claims that Sun Jian died in 193 and that he was crushed to death by boulders while pursuing the enemy commander Lü Gong (呂公).
 Sun Jian's nephew, Sun Ben, gathered his uncle's troops and returned to Yuan Shu, who then appointed him as the Inspector of Yu Province to replace his uncle.

 Sun Jian was buried in the Gao Mausoleum in Qu'e (曲阿; in present-day Danyang, Jiangsu).
 He was survived by at least five sons and three daughters.
 His eldest son, Sun Ce, became a warlord and conquered several territories in the Jiangdong region.
 Like his father, Sun Ce died at a relatively young age and was succeeded by his younger brother, Sun Quan.
 Sun Quan built on his brother's legacy and eventually established the state of Eastern Wu in 229, with himself as its founding emperor, during the Three Kingdoms period.
+Lady Sun later married the warlord and founder of the state of Shu Han, Liu Bei, in an attempt to forge an alliance to defeat Cao Cao after the Battle of Red Cliff.
 After ascending the throne, Sun Quan honoured his father with the posthumous title "Emperor Wulie" (武烈皇帝).